mrderive/HelloTwitter/README.md

 autoreply
 ```

-If you want it to be bot, then you can run it via a `cron` job.
+If you want it to be a bot, then run it via a `cron` job.